Court: Canton may reorder languages taught

 Citizens of the canton of Graubünden will be able to vote on an initiative that would require only one foreign language to be taught in primary school.
-The Federal Court in Lausanne, Switzerland’s supreme court, ruled on Wednesday that the text was valid.
+The Swiss Supreme Court ruled on Wednesday that the text was valid.

 That decision allows voters to consider an initiative which, if accepted, would result in only German being taught as a foreign language in the Romansh and Italian-speaking regions of Graubünden.

-Switzerland’s easternmost canton, which borders Italy, Austria and Liechtenstein, is the only place where all four Swiss national languages – German, French, Italian and Romansh – are spoken.
+Switzerland’s easternmost canton, which borders Italy, Austria and Liechtenstein, is the only place where the fourth Swiss national language – Romansh – is spoken.
+About 64% speak German, 13% speak Romansh and 11% speak Italian; the remaining 12% speak other regional languages, according to cantonal figures.

 The initiative would also result in only English being taught as a foreign language in primary school in the canton’s German-speaking parts.